Voronenko/devops-ansible-container-demo/Readme.md

 ## Prepare ansible roles you want to use with image

+The goal of using ansible-container in your processes - is reusing of plays you done earlier.

 Assuming, you want to build custom php based image for your application.
 If you already used ansible before, there are big chances, that you already have standalone ansible roles, parts or fragments.

 In our case we will use `sa-php-container` ansible role https://github.com/softasap/sa-php-container based historically on `sa-lamp`  https://github.com/softasap/sa-lamp.

 In particular, this ansible role allows us to:
 - have composer enabled image (by specifiing `option_install_composer: true`)
-- in order to have ability to build "staging troubleshoot image" - possibility to have preconfigured xdebug up
+- in order to have ability to build "staging troubleshoot image" - provides way to have preconfigured xdebug up

 ```
 option_install_xdebug: true